Information for New Dancers

 - Be sensitive to the safety of your fellow dancers:

-- Never force a lady to twirl by cranking her arm;
+- Never force a dancer to twirl by cranking their arm;

 - Never jerk a partner's hand, arm or shoulder;